- Quick Links

 The search of gifted/talented students begins with an opportunity for parents and/or teachers to refer students for review.
 Once referrals are received, a team of educators evaluate student state testing data, standardized test scores, rating scaleds and other school data to determine which assessments are needed in order to build the body of evidence and meet Board of Education approved criteria for identification.

-If you believe that your child is demonstrating cognitive skills or academic/performance achievement above grade level peers, please pick up a nomination form from the school office or download the form here (Spanish version here) and contanct CRMS's Gifted/Talented site leader, Kristie Mitchell.
+If you believe that your child is demonstrating cognitive skills or academic/performance achievement above grade level peers, please pick up a nomination form from the school office or download the form here (Spanish version here) and contanct one of CRMS's Gifted/Talented site leaders, Kristie Mitchell or Mike Stover.